Asura14/reactive_robot/README.md

 ## Context

-This paper consists on the second milestone for the subject of Robotics.
+This project consists on the second milestone for the subject of Robotics.
 The main goals are the familiarization with robotics and, in our case, the V-REP platform.
 Secondly, to find and use the most interesting agent architecture for the development of a wall-following agent, acknowledge it's benefits and limitations by trying to follow walls.